petazeta/youronlineshop/README.md

 1. Upload the compressed file to your web server.
 2. Unpack it to the desired folder (All files are inside "yos" folder).
 3. Create a new mysql database.
-4. Edit database settings at: backend/includes/config.php.
+4. Edit database settings at: server/nodejs/includes/dbcfg.json (Node Js) or server/php/includes/config.php (Php).
-5. Run the app at the web browser and continue with the installation process.
+5. Nodejs: Open your terminal at server/nodejs/ folder and type: npm install and then node index.js.
+Once the server is running then you can open your web browser (port 8080) and continue with the installation process.
+Php: Open your web browser (yos folder) and continue with the installation process.

 ## Support